 What lifestyle do I want to create?

-Gone are the days when the only option for senior living is a place where residents nap all day and turn in early each night.
+Gone are the days when the only senior living choice was a home where residents napped all day and went to bed early every night.
 There are now communities designed for seniors who still want to live full and active lives.
 Many senior living communities offer a full calendar of activities that range from card games and book clubs to fitness classes and group excursions.
 Ask yourself what type of lifestyle you want to create for this next phase of your life and then use that to help you decide on the community for you.
 If you still feel young and active then make sure the senior living community you choose provides you with plenty of opportunities to live that type of lifestyle.

 What are my current needs?